Fabian-Schmidt/esphome-victron_ble/README.md

 # ESPHome victron_ble component

-Using the [official Victron Bluetooth BLE Protocol](https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html) for fetching data from Victorn SmartShunt via Bluetooth LE via ESPHome.
+Using the [official Victron Bluetooth BLE Protocol](https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html) for fetching data from Victron SmartShunt via Bluetooth LE via ESPHome.

-This solution is using the [PR#4258 of ESPHome](https://github.com/esphome/esphome/pull/4258) for connecting to Victorn Smart Shunt.
+This solution is using the [PR#4258 of ESPHome](https://github.com/esphome/esphome/pull/4258) for connecting to Victron Smart Shunt.

 ## Steps